rlugojr/RepData_PeerAssessment1/PA1_template.md

   <tr> <td align="right"> 10 </td> <td align="right">  </td> <td> 2012-10-01 </td> <td align="right">  45 </td> </tr>
    </table>

-Devise strategy to replace NA values with average steps value for each corresponding interval.
+The strategy used to impute values in the incomplete observations is to replace the NA with previously calculated average total steps value for each respective  interval.
+This can be done by joining the dataset of incomplete observations with the dataset of average total steps using the interval value which is in both datasets.
+Then we can create a dataset with the replacement values.

 ```r